Allen-Synthesis/EuroPi/hardware/build_guide.md

 #### Check the continuity of -12V to the middle right pin of the TL074-2 PCB footprint

-#### Check the continuity of Gnd to the left/bottom pin of the C12 PCB footprint
+#### Check the continuity of Ground to the left/bottom pin of the C12 PCB footprint

-#### Check that there is no continuity between +12V and -12V, between +12V and Gnd, and between -12V and Gnd
+#### Check that there is no continuity between +12V and -12V, between +12V and Ground, and between -12V and Ground

 If there is continuity on any checks where there shouldn't be, or there isn't on checks where there should, then make sure your solder joints are good and that there is no dirt or stray solder bridging any connections.